-- 1. The group trained should have the understanding, capacity and ability to: - a. create a clear statement of commitment, including: - i. purpose and projects for the CIC what will it be used for? - ii. intent to issue and redeem a CIC as a voucher for stated goods and services.

-- b. plan and navigate the steps toward CIC implementation - c.
-Work with Village Admins or mediators to support the process - 2.
-The group will further explore - a. the commitments, risks and obligations associated with issuing a CIC - b. how to bring on more community support and acceptance of their CIC - c. reciprocity, trade balance, what backs a CIC locally - d. their relationship to the local economy and other community members and their role as a stakeholder in the creation of CICs and an optimal community economy.
+- 1. The group trained should have the understanding, capacity and ability to: - 1.
+Create a clear statement of commitment, including: - 1.
+Purpose and projects for the CIC what it will be used for? - 2.
+Intent to issue and redeem a CIC as a voucher for stated goods and services. - 2.
+Plan and navigate the steps toward CIC implementation. - 2.
+The group will further explore: - 1.
+The commitments, risks and obligations associated with issuing a CIC. - 2.
+How to recruit more community support and acceptance of their CIC. - 3.
+Reciprocity, trade balance, what backs a CIC locally as well as reserves. - 4.
+Their relationship to the local economy and other community members and their role as a stakeholder in the creation of CICs and an optimal community economy.